dcampbell24/iced_7guis/README.md

 ### CRUD

-The dynamic layout is a bit funny.
-When items are created they fill the space and enlarge it.
-I could not figure out how to have a fixed layout.
-I also used radio buttons instead of normally selecting a name.
+I used radio buttons instead of normally selecting a name.